bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_1.md

 #### 4. Calculate the length of an inputted string

-Write a program that asks the user to input a word and then tell the user how many letters are in that word. <mark>Store _just_ the number of letters of the inputted word in a variable called <code>question_4</code> and then print it out in a nice message like the below.</mark>
+Write a program that asks the user to input a word and then tell the user how many letters are in that word. <mark>Store <b>just</b> the number of letters of the inputted word in a variable called <code>question_4</code> and then print it out in a nice message like the below.</mark>

 For example: